smartdevicelink/sdl_evolution/proposals/0064-remote-control.md

 A new appHMIType: REMOTE_CONTROL is added: all and any remote-control applications must register with this type.
 The work flow of a remote control application on driver's device is simple.
 Like the existing applications, a RC application need to register with the system, be launched by driver via HMI or voice control.
 Usually it shall send a request for vehicle's RC capabilities to get a list of controllable RC modules available.
 Then it can start to read or change RC module settings.
 The first control message (setter request) with a specific RC module will trigger SDL to perform RC resource allocation process, which in general says at any time a RC module can be controlled by one and only one application.
 For example, if a climate control module is allocated to application ONE, any other applications will get rejected if they try to change the climate control settings.
 The climate control resource is freed when application ONE exits or disconnects.
 Until climate control resource gets free, no other application can perform climate control actions.
 RC resource allocation is first come, first serve.

 Things get complicated when passengers are allowed to control.
 The current implementation allows multiple (two to be exact) devices get connected at the same time.
-Dy default when a device connects to the system, it is treated as a passenger's device.
+By default when a device connects to the system, it is treated as a passenger's device.
 The driver can change the rank of a device from PASSENGER to DRIVER or vice versa via HMI.
 SDL-RC allows only one device to be "DRIVER's" at a time.
 In this document, we refer an application running on a device marked as DRIVER as a driver's application, an application running on a device not marked as DRIVER as a passenger's application.

 Driver's applications can access/control all available RC modules no matter where the RC module is.
 Policy rules control what RC modules and how a RC module can be accessed by a passenger's application.
 Depending on policy configuration, the system can automatically allow, deny or ask driver's permission to grant the access of a passenger's application.